ToninoTarsi/swpi/README.md

 A Sint Wind is a wind condition ( and other meteo data ) telephone answering machine.
 This implementation uses a Raspberry PI with an Huawei 3G dongle.
-The Sint Wind is compatible from different kind of Meteo Sensors ( WH1080,Davis,TX32,BMP085 .. ).
+The Sint Wind is compatible with different kind of Meteo Sensors ( WH1080,Davis,TX32,BMP085 .. ).

 Complete documentation on www.vololiberomontecucco.it